cluster2m: Fixation detection by two-means clustering

 Description

 Identify fixations in a gaze matrix using identification by two-means clustering.
 The algorithm is based on Hessels et al 2017.
 Behavior research methods, 49, 1802-1823.
 Data from the left and right eye are not processed separately.
 Adjust your analysis scripts to include this steps if you want the algorithm to include this step, as in Hessels et al 2017.
 Input data must be a data frame with the variables timestamp, x.raw and y.raw as variables.
 Other variables can be included but will be ignored.
 This function does not perform pre-processing in the form of interpolation or smoothing.
 Use the function process.gaze for this.
 Timestamps are assumed to be in milliseconds.
-Default settings assume that x and y coordinates are in pixels.
-The output data is a list with two data frames: fixations includes all detected fixations with coordinates, duration and a number of other metrics, filt.gaze is a sample-by-sample data frame with time stamps, raw and filtered gaze coordinates for fixations.
+X and y coordinates can be in pixels or proportion of the screen.
+Make sure that the parameter one_degree is consistent with the format of your data!
+The output data is a list with two data frames: fixations includes all detected fixations with coordinates, duration and a number of other metrics, filt.gaze is a sample-by-sample data frame with time stamps, gaze coordinates before fixation detection ("raw") for and fixation coordinates.
 If the input downsampling.factors is not empty, transition weights will be calculated based on the data in the original sampling rate and data at all sampling rate specified in this variable.
 According to Hessels et al 2017, this step makes the analysis less vulnerable to noise in the data.

 Usage